sebastiannielsen/2019-Guthenburg-SebastianNielsen/README.md

 # openhack
 Openhack-2019-Guthenburg.
 My submission for the "SIDA" challenge.

 REQUIRES: A folder called "openaid" containing CSVs from OpenAid.
+(These can be downloaded on each sector page on OpenAid page)

 REQUIRES: cpi.csv, which is the Corrupton Perception Index file (xls) saved as CSV.
 (Just choose save as in excel, then choose CSV.
 Answer yes to all warnings)